West Forsyth High School (North Carolina)

-West Forsyth High School is a high school in the Piedmont region of North Carolina.
+West Forsyth High School is a four-year public, secondary high school located in the Winston-Salem suburb of Clemmons, North Carolina, United States.

 General

 West Forsyth is located in Clemmons, a small suburb of Winston-Salem.
 Located between Interstate 40 and U.S. Route 421, the school mainly serves students of Clemmons with some students from Lewisville and Winston-Salem.

 West Forsyth consistently scores highly on standardized tests.
 In 2007, it was ranked 356th in the Newsweek Top 1000 Best Schools in America.
 For the 2009–2010 school year, West Forsyth was the highest scoring high school in the county.
 It was also one of 13 North Carolina high schools in 2009 to receive the distinction of Honor School of Excellence due to high achievement on standardized tests.

 At West Forsyth High, students have the opportunity to take Advanced Placement course work and exams.
 The AP participation rate at West Forsyth High is 57 percent.

 The student body is 50 percent male and 50 percent female, and the total minority enrollment is 37 percent.

 West Forsyth High is one of 18 high schools in the Winston-Salem/Forsyth County Schools.